 You’re not satisfied just to go to work all day and come home to pop open a drink, watch a few hours of TV and do who-knows-what on the internet.
 Then hit the sack and get up to do it all over again, waiting for a precious two days off on the weekend.

 Deep down, you just know there’s more out there for you — in your levels of health and fitness, your career, your relationships, and the rest of your life too.

 We’ve got that in common, and that makes us way different from most people around us.
 (And if they are truly satisfied with that life, that’s totally cool by me.)

-But — if you’re honest — are you getting the results you really want?
+But if you’re honest, are you really getting the results you want?